Hayes Homestead

+Hayes Homestead, also known as Green Lawn Farm, is an historic, American home that is located in Newlin Township, Chester County, Pennsylvania.

+It was added to the National Register of Historic Places in 1985.

+History and architectural features

-Hayes Homestead, also known as Green Lawn Farm, is a historic home located in Newlin Township, Chester County, Pennsylvania.
-The original section was built about 1770, with a 1 1/2-story stone kitchen wing added about 1799, and two-story frame addition in 1882.
+The original section of this historic structure was built circa 1770, with a 1 1/2-story stone kitchen wing added circa 1799, and a two-story frame addition erected in 1882.
 The original section is a two-story log structure with full basement and attic.
 It has a gable roof and mammoth central stone chimney.

 It was added to the National Register of Historic Places in 1985.